StaticJsCMS/static-cms/website/content/docs/add-to-your-site.md

 ### Media and Public Folders

-Simple CMS allows users to upload images directly within the editor.
+Static CMS allows users to upload images directly within the editor.
 For this to work, the CMS needs to know where to save them.
 If you already have an `images` folder in your project, you could use its path, possibly creating an `uploads` sub-folder, for example:

 ```yaml
 # This line should *not* be indented